aquvee/wc/README.md

 ##### Attributes

-- `innerClass`: Assign a CSS class for styling the component.
+- `inner_class`: Assign a CSS class for styling the component.
 Replace `"classForStyling"` with your preferred class name.

 - `format`: Specify the output format.
 It can be a predefined keyword like `"table"` or a custom HTML structure, e.g., `<div class="card-wrapper"><div class="card"></div></div>`.
 This flexibility allows for varied display styles.